open-telemetry/opentelemetry-js-contrib/CONTRIBUTING.md

 - All relevant specification relating to the component MUST be stable.
 For example, telemetry emitted by an instrumentation library should rely on a stable semantic convention.
 - It MUST be reviewed and approved by a member of @open-telemetry/javascript-maintainers.

-Beta components MUST have their major version set to `1` or greater.
+Stable components MUST have their major version set to `1` or greater.

 ### Unmaintained